 You might know tens and hundreds of things about Microsoft Office 365 and SharePoint.
 When understanding these services and tools, it is essential to make a good insight into their basic concepts.
 Today we are going to enlighten you about the 5 most important details about Office 365 Groups.
 Many of you will be already using the Office 365 tools regularly.
 The information shared here will give you a good understanding of how to use Office 365 groups more efficiently and to its full potential.

 The main purpose of Office 365 Groups is to let users collaborate with team members in tasks like developing project plans, creating documents, spreadsheets, email campaigns and more.
 Groups allow picking the people you want to coordinate with and share resources among them to accomplish tasks.
-Document library, Outlook Inbox, and shared calendar are good examples for the resources.
-Office 365 Groups are delivering the same experience people received using distribution lists and shared mailboxes earlier.
+A few examples of the resources are document library, Outlook Inbox, and shared calendar.
+Office 365 Groups are delivers the same experience that people received using distribution lists and shared mailboxes earlier.

 How to Create Groups

 The best part about the creation of groups is that one can create a group from a collection of tools such as SharePoint, Planner, different Outlook platforms, Teams and more.
 You can pick the right tool to start with groups based on the type of group you wish to create.